contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 Before getting to erasing nodes, I'm going to cover basic iteration.
 Iteration is needed to solve one case of erasing nodes, so we will cover iteration first.

-To find the first node in a tree, you simply traverse all of the left pointers until there are no more.
+To find the node containing the first sorted value in a tree, you simply traverse all of the left pointers until there are no more.
 ```c
 node_t *node_first(node_t *n) {
   if (!n)